tarelendil/curtainview/README.md

 # curtainview UI component for android applications
-A curtain view library for Android applications, its behaviour is similiar to some degree to the android top down system curtain.
+A curtain view library for Android applications, its movement behaviour is similiar in some degree to the android top down system curtain.

 (GIF demo)
 <img src="https://github.com/tarelendil/curtainview/blob/master/curtain_gif.gif" width="270" height="480">